 Sign Up for a Free One-Month Trial

 If you just need Microsoft Office for a short period of time, you can sign up for a one-month free trial.
-To find this offer, head to Microsoft’s Try Office for free website, and sign up for the trial.
+To find this offer, head to Microsoft’s Try Microsoft 365 for free website, and sign up for the trial.

 You will have to provide a credit card to sign up for the trial, and it will automatically renew after the month.
 However, you can cancel your subscription at any time—even right after signing up—to ensure you won’t get billed.
 You can continue using Office for the rest of your free month after canceling.